vanym/paniclecraft/README.md

 ### Editview

 Op players can open painting editview gui with import feature by `/paniclecraft painting editview` command.
-To allow this for any player change the config parameter `painting` → `freePaintingEditView` to `true`.
+To allow this for any player change the config parameter `painting` → `allowPaintingEditView` to `true`.

 ### Disable components